ABCNN: Attention-Based Convolutional Neural Network for Modeling Sentence Pairs: Related Work

-Attention-based deep learning systems are studied in NLP domain after its success in computer vision and speech recognition, and mainly rely on recurrent neural network for end-to-end encoder-decoder system for tasks such as machine translation \cite{bahdanau2015neural,luong2015effective} and text reconstruction \cite{li2015hierarchical,rush2015neural}.
-Our work takes the lead in exploring attention mechanism in CNN for NLP tasks.
+\textbf{Attention-Based DL in NLP.} Attention-based DL systems have been applied to NLP after their success in computer vision and speech recognition.
+They mainly rely on RNNs and end-to-end encoder-decoders for tasks such as machine translation \cite{bahdanau2015neural,luong2015effective} and text reconstruction \cite{li2015hierarchical,rush2015neural}.
+Our work takes the lead in exploring attention mechanisms in CNNs for NLP tasks.